Best Practices for using UserLock

 - 2. Require MFA for all users connecting remotely from outside your network

-- 3. Require MFA for offline connections
+- 3. Require MFA for logons without network connection

 - 4. Restrict users to initial access points, with the control to remotely logoff previously opened sessions